Repositories in Bitbucket Data Center and Server allow you to collaborate on code with your team.

 There won't be any content in your repository yet, so you'll see some instructions to help you push code to your repository:

 You will find your clone URL in the lefthand sidebar of the repository homepage.
 You can use this URL and share it with other people.

 Let other people collaborate with you

-In order to grant users access to this repository you have to set up permissions at the parent project level.
-More information is available on Creating projects.
 You can also create a Contributor's guidelines file to add to your repository, where you can add info on what you'd like your contributors to do when contributing to your repository.